jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-Now our code is more stateful but still far away from clean.
+Now, our code is more stateful but still far from being clean.
 It also does not support a progress of loading.
 Also, this `lateinit` is a potential place for crashes.

 ```kotlin